The MPA Inventory

 Boundaries and attribute data for managed areas that do not meet these criteria (e.g., fishery management areas, water quality areas, and recreational use restricted areas) are accessible through the Protected Seas database, built in partnership with Anthropocene Institute.

 MPA Inventory Data

-The MPA Inventory is published annually in various formats to meet a wide range of user needs.
-The 2015 MPA Inventory can be accessed via:
+The MPA Inventory is published in various formats to meet a wide range of user needs:

 Analyzing the Inventory

-The MPA Inventory can be used to calculate marine protected area statistics to support a wide range of research and policy interests, as illustrated in the following:
+The MPA Inventory is the primary source for MPA data used for reporting on global targets and communicating coverage of U.S. MPAs.
+Analysis of the Inventory can support a wide range of research and policy interests, as illustrated in the following: